Confused about the IR35 announcement on October 17th 2022?

 What should freelancers do to stay IR35 compliant moving forward?

-Similar to hiring companies, it is important to work with suppliers who have strong IR35 compliance processes and can show IR35 determinations from a credible source.
+What You Need to Know About The IR35 Reform U-Turn as a freelancer: Similar to hiring companies, it is important to work with suppliers who have strong IR35 compliance processes and can show IR35 determinations from a credible source.

 HMRC use various status indicators to determine your IR35 status, the three in bold are recognised as being the most important: